 Pivoting digitally in the innovation space

 Making innovation a priority isn’t necessarily as easy as it seems.
-During Impact 2020, many discussions focused on this pivot to digital innovation.
+During the Impact 2020 corporate innovation conference, many discussions focused on this pivot to digital innovation.
 Many teams had previously done in-person hackathons or think tanks and are wondering how they carry their culture of innovation over to an online space.

-Finally, return on investment was a huge topic during Impact 2020.
+Finally, return on investment was a huge topic during the Impact 2020 corporate innovation conference.
 Innovation managers are good at handling the front end of innovation, but struggle to bridge the gap between ideation and execution meaning that benefits often get lost in translation.
 With uncertainty being the only certainty for businesses right now innovators globally are under pressure to find new solutions without moving the bottom line – Ideas need to pay.

-Overall, Impact taught us a lot about innovation and how organizations over the world are handling changes to their industries.
-If you’d like to learn more about our session at Impact 2020, please register reach out to us.
+Overall, the corporate innovation conference taught us a lot about innovation and how organizations over the world are handling changes to their industries.
+If you’d like to learn more about our session at Impact 2020, please reach out to us.